ImSimpy/Black-Ops-6-Codenames/README.md

 # Help
 `Where do i go to find the asset names?`

-Great question just press the any `BO6` file and Press any `.md` file like BO6 Weapons or BO6 Operators
+Great question just press the any `Folder` and Press any `.md` file like a BO6 Weapon or a BO6 Operator

 # Cant Find This Model
  If you cant find a Model or i forgot to add one just let me know